 - The award can be taken in the UK

-Eligible Countries: UK and International students are eligible to apply for this fellowship.
+Eligible Countries: the UK and International students are eligible to apply for this fellowship.

 Entrance Requirements: The Institute currently runs two types of fellowship: